 Reliable electricity supply is largely taken for granted in the developed world.
 Very few electricity users think about the extensive infrastructure that is required to support ubiquitous availability of electrical energy.
-Even fewer are aware of the sophisticated analysis and control that underpins secure operation of these large-scale, highly distributed, nonlinear, hybrid dynamical systems.
-Power systems must evolve to incorporate new forms of generation and load.
-The variability inherent in large-scale renewable generation challenges existing regulation strategies.
+Even fewer are aware of the sophisticated analysis and control that underpins secure operation of these large-scale, highly-distributed, nonlinear, hybrid dynamical systems.
+Smart grids are forcing the evolution of grid operational strategies.
+The variability inherent in large-scale renewable generation challenges existing regulation approaches.
 Plug-in electric vehicles, if adopted in large numbers, will introduce charging loads that must be carefully coordinated to avoid disruptive peaks in demand.
-Power transfers are continually increasing without a commensurate expansion of the transmission network, forcing system operation closer to limits.
+Power transfers are continually increasing, without commensurate expansion of the underlying transmission network, forcing system operation closer to limits.
 To meet these operational challenges, the grid must become more responsive.

 Enhanced grid responsiveness will rely on a range of available and emerging technologies.
 Phasor measurement units (PMUs) provide fast, accurate, time-stamped measurements that facilitate wide-area monitoring and control.
 Flexible AC transmission system (FACTS) devices use power electronics to control active and reactive power flows.
-Ubiquitous communication facilitates the participation of large numbers of loads in grid regulation.
+Load control must be used for grid regulation as well.
 In all cases, control science and engineering will play a fundamental role in achieving stable, optimal operation.